 1. Duration of This Agreement

-This Agreement shall become effective on the date of [DD/MM/YYYY] and shall end thereafter on [DD/MM/YYYY], unless terminated sooner by either or both of the parties.
+This Agreement shall become effective on the date of July 8, 2018 and shall end thereafter on July 6, 2019 unless terminated sooner by either or both of the parties.
 Termination of the Agreement may occur in compliance with section IV.
 Paragraph 12 of this Agreement.

 2. Status of VISTA Members during Service